informedcitizenry/6502.Net/README.md

 ## Comments

 Comments can be added to source code in one of two ways, as single-line trailing source code, or as a block.
 Single-line comments start with a semi-colon.
-Any text written after the semi-colon is ignored, unless it is being expressed as a string or character constant.
+Any text written after the semi-colon is ignored, unless it is being expressed as a string or constant character.
 ```
     lda #0      ; 0 = color black
     sta $d020   ; set border color to accumulator